 Activity Reporting

-With any promotional campaign and specifically with product sampling, as a client, you want to know how the campaign went: What did your future customers think?
+With any promotional campaign and specifically with sampling, you want to know how the campaign went: What did your future customers think?
 Will they buy this product now?
 Had they heard of the brand before receiving a sample?
-And a variety of questions that will help to plan future campaigns and marketing, making your product become a household name or category leader.
+The answers help to plan future campaigns and marketing.

 Next Time…

-Now the basics are out of the way, our next instalment will cover experiential supermarket sampling and the hows, whens and what ifs which come with this high impact sampling strategy.
+Now the basics are out of the way, Part 2 of this guide covers experiential supermarket sampling and the hows, whens and what ifs which come with this high impact sampling strategy.